OpenDigitalCC/hps-system/DOCUMENTATION/90-reference/functions/get_client_mac.md

-#### `get_client_mac`
+### `get_client_mac`

 Contained in `lib/functions.d/network-functions.sh`

-Function signature: 6b28946d90a3fddf9e18f05fe426e933a15b243f01dde38c4257f73ffa1f64f3
+Function signature: 8cf7b608ec665ff47f16996d542d5d3ed0c9392116e453e8abfcc00eab616973

-##### Function overview
+### Function Overview

-The `get_client_mac` function is used to get the MAC (Media Access Control) address of a client machine through its IP address.
-This function makes use of ARP (Address Resolution Protocol) packets to find the MAC address assigned to an IP.
-If the initial method fails, it attempts to extract the MAC address using `arp` tool.
+The function `get_client_mac` is used to extract the MAC address corresponding to a given IP address in a local network.
+It sends a ping to trigger an ARP update, which is then parsed for the required MAC address.
+If the initial method does not succeed, it uses the `arp` command as a fallback and returns a normalized MAC address.

-##### Technical description
+### Technical Description

-- **Name**: `get_client_mac`
+- **Name:** get_client_mac
-- **Description**: The function `get_client_mac` discerns and outputs the MAC address of a client machine given its IP address.
-It first confirms that the IP address is valid.
-If not, the function returns 1.
-If the IP address is valid, an ARP request is triggered via a ping request, forcing the target machine to respond and update the ARP table.
-The function then uses an `awk`-driven regular expression search within the IP neighbour list to extract the MAC address.
-On unsuccessful attempts, it tries to extract the MAC address using the `arp` command.
-- **Globals**: `VAR` - No global variables used in the function.
-- **Arguments**: `$1` - This argument represents the IP address for which the MAC address is to be fetched.
+- **Description:** This function uses IP address to get its corresponding MAC address from the Address Resolution Protocol (ARP) cache.
+- **Globals:** None
+- **Arguments:**
+    - `$1`: The IP address of the client.
-- **Outputs**: The MAC address associated with the given IP.
+- **Outputs:** Normalized MAC address related to the IP address if found.
+- **Returns:**
-- **Returns**: If the supplied IP address is empty, the function will return 1.
+    - `1` if the IP address is not valid or MAC address is not found.
+    - MAC address corresponding to given IP address in normalized form.
+- **Example Usage:**
-- **Example Usage**: `get_client_mac "192.168.1.1"`
+    - `get_client_mac 192.168.1.1`
+    - `MAC_ADDRESS=$(get_client_mac 192.168.1.1)`

-##### Quality and security recommendations
+### Quality and Security Recommendations

-1. Input validation should be more robust, ensuring that only valid IP addresses are accepted for further processing to avoid possible abuse or unexpected behavior.
+1. Ensure the user has required permissions to run the `ping`, `ip neigh` and `arp` commands to avoid permission denied errors.
+2. Include error handling for cases where ARP does not contain an entry for the given IP address, emitting appropriate error messages.
-2. To enhance performance, add a check for the MAC address in the local ARP cache before sending a ping request to the client machine.
+3. Consider including a validation check for the normalized MAC address before returning it.
-3. Using `ping` and `arp` tools might be blocked by firewall rules or network policies.
-Always check if these tools can reach the client machine.
-4. Include error detecting mechanisms to check if the ARP update or ping was successful.
-5. The code must carefully handle the absence of the `awk` or `arp` commands on some systems.
-If these commands are not available, the function won't work as expected.
+4. Use secure command execution to prevent injection attacks.
+5. Consider returning a standardized error value, such as a null address or a specific error string, if the MAC cannot be found.